Ensono/amido.github.io/docs/workloads/azure/frontend-archived/CSR/getting_started_csr.md

 ## Feedback

 Your feedback and contributions will help us to improve.
-See the [Stacks guide to new contributions](/docs/contributions) for more information.
+See the [Ensono Stacks guide to new contributions](/docs/contributions) for more information.

 <HideNavigation prev />